Mpinane/SoftwareEngineeringProject_Group3/Labs/Lab 2/ReadMe.md

 ) we run the tests with the command: python test_Generator.py This checks, tests and returns all test cases for the PrimeGenerator.py file.

-The tester is required to run: pip install -r requiremwents.txt which will installs all  required dependencies and external libraries apart from python 3.
+The tester is required to run: pip install -r requirements.txt which will installs all  required dependencies and external libraries apart from python 3.

 In the Alternate folder(SoftwareEngineeringProject_Group3/Labs/Lab 2/Code/Alternate/
 ) there is a PrimeGen.py file and a test_PrimeGen.py file.